ASTR 1210 (O'Connell) Study Guide

 qo is the quantity at the start, and g is the constant of

-proportionality (the net birth rate = the excess of births over
+rate = the fractional excess of births over deaths in a

 See this figure

-and this article for more information. q grows without limit, at
+and this article for more information. q grows continuously but at

 an ever increasing rate.